 Master Patrice Remark (Olympic athlete and Coach, and former US National Team Head Coach)

-Grandmaster Maurice Allan (Judo) (also a world Sambo champion and Olympic Freestyle Wrestler for the United Kingdom).
+Grandmaster Maurice Allan (Judo) (also a world Sambo champion and Olympic Freestyle Wrestler representing the United Kingdom in 1976).

 _Award-winning Taekwondo instruction proudly serving the Springfield, Annandale, Burke, Falls Church, West Springfield, Alexandria, Fairfax, Fairfax Station and Clifton communities in Fairfax County, Virginia since in 2004.